 Building permits shall not be issued for lots that have not been approved for rough grading.
-The building plan checker shall check DAPTS and/or the tract grading folder to see that the lot has been approved for rough grade prior to issuance of the building permit.
+The permit technician shall check DAPTS and/or the tract grading folder to see that the lot has been approved for rough grade prior to issuance of the building permit.